open-joinbase/joinbase.io/content/_index.md

 [[extra.list]]
-title = "Massive Online Devices" content = '<a href="/benchmark">Near ten million sustained MQTT</a> messages per second and physical IoT devices connections per node have been reached on the first version.'
+title = "Massive Online Devices" content = '<a href="/benchmark">25 million sustained 80-byte MQTT</a> messages per second and physical IoT devices connections per node have been reached on the first version.'

 [[extra.list]]
 title = "SQL with ACID"